Rathod9/mp/README.md

 |                 | Hella Haydn  | Concerto No. 3 | Jean Water | 1.
 Allegro
 |                 |              |                |            | 2.
 Adagio

-So classical music needs more metadata ("tags"), especially the *composer tag* and *grouping tag*, the latter is used to group the movements together.

 For more information see the Google Play Store entry or the offline help text of the application.